marado/ICT-EU/README.md

 2. Go to the directory where this repository is;
 3. Type ‘sh ICT-EU.sh’;
 4. A new CSV file called final.csv was created in the directory.

+### Known issues

+While this script is meant to work on both GNU/Linux and Mac OS systems, it seems that the output is malformed in Mac OS X.